 STC PSP DATA

-Currently STC collects blue mussels from Nahku Bay and test for PSP toxin to ensure tribal members and local citizens are consuming shellfish safely.
+Currently STC collects blue mussels from Nahku Bay and test for paralytic shellfish toxins (PSTs) to ensure Tribal and local citizens are consuming shellfish safely.
 Furthermore we collect water samples to detect algae blooms as a pre-warning system.
 We generally collect samples on a biweekly basis unless the results are over the FDA threshold, then we collect weekly until the level returns to below FDA threshold.

-Although we are currently only testing blue mussels, consumption of all shellfish should be done with caution.
+Although we are currently only testing blue mussels, consumption of all shellfish should be approached with caution.
 This includes crabs and shrimp if consuming the innards.

 SYMPTOMS (If you consumed shellfish and have any of the following symptoms please seek help)